soya-daizu/goban/README.md

 qrencode  32.42k ( 30.84µs) (± 0.52%)    112B/op        fastest
 ```

+\* The heap allocation value reported for qrencode.cr is not accurate as it doesn't include memory allocations happened on the C library.

-When compared to the C library, Goban is usually a bit slower, but it should be noted that Goban uses [a more advanced algorithm](#about-the-encoding-modes-and-the-text-segmentation) for text segmentation and is more likely to produce a smaller QR Code symbol.
+When compared to the C library, Goban is usually a bit slower, but it should be noted that Goban uses [a more advanced algorithm](#about-the-encoding-modes-and-the-text-segmentation) for text segmentation and is more likely to produce a smaller QR Code symbol as a result.

 ## Features